dddappp/A-AO-Demo/README.md

 We feel it may be necessary to start with some background knowledge so that you can better understand the content of this demo.
 If you're already familiar with the content, you can skip ahead to the [next section](#Prerequisites).
-We will occasionally use some DDD (Domain Driven Design) terminology in the following lines, but we believe that even if you are not familiar with DDD, it should not affect your overall understanding.
+We will occasionally use some DDD (Domain-Driven Design) terminology in the following lines, but we believe that even if you are not familiar with DDD, it should not affect your overall understanding.

 ### About "eventual consistency"